juliakloiber/superrr/_projects/feminist-tech-policy.md

 hero_img: "/assets/img/static/projects/feminist-tech-policy-hero.jpg"
 external_link: ""
 link: '/project/feminist-tech-policy'
-description: "We are developing the first feminist tech policy framework alongside a set of narrative future visions of just technology that serves a diverse society."
+description: "We are developing the first feminist tech policy alongside a set of narrative future visions of just technology that serves a diverse society."

 ---
 <p>